Payment is encrypted and safely processed using a SSL protocol.

-Finally, there is no age limit for the tour, as well as your health and conditions are reasonably good.
+At the same time, there is no age limit to join the tour, anyone can participate as long as they are reasonably healthy.

-There is no need of a minimal photography level to join this Ladakh Photo Tour.
-You don’t need to be a professional photographer to come to this trip, nor even having a lot of experience with your camera.
+There is no minimum photography level required to join this Myanmar Photo Tour.
+You don’t have to be a professional photographer to participate, nor even having previous experience with your camera.
 All our photo tours are open to all levels, even for beginners, or unexperienced photography users.
 Sometimes, we even have people just taking shots with their smartphones.

 One of our highlights is providing customized attention, so we will help you to get the best possible images, regardless your previous level.
 We’ll be there to help you becoming a better photographer!